konovod/linalg/README.md

 ## Installation

 1. Install LAPACK and BLAS. `sudo apt install libopenblas-base liblapack3` for Ubuntu, `sudo pacman -S lapack` (for better performance use `openblas-lapack` package from AUR) for Arch.
-For Windows you need libopenblas.dll (and libopenblas.def) from https://github.com/xianyi/OpenBLAS/releases
+For Windows you need libopenblas.dll (and libopenblas.lib) from https://github.com/xianyi/OpenBLAS/releases

 2. (for Ubuntu 18) it seems package doesn't create symlink, so use
 - `sudo ln -s /usr/lib/lapack/liblapack.so.3 /usr/lib/liblapack.so`